manoelmedeiros/manoelmedeiros/README.md

 //10+ years working with software development

-//05+ years working and improving gile environments;
+//05+ years working and improving agile environments;

 /*FACINATED BY TECHNOLOGY, AGILE AND PEOPLES*/